 Media City Film Festival

-Three Fold journal is a publication of Trinosophes Projects, an artist-run organization currently awaiting 501(c)3 status.
+Three Fold journal is a publication of Trinosophes Projects, a non-profit artist-run organization with 501(c)3 status.
 Visit trinosophes.com to learn more.

 Send letters c/o Three Fold Press